Funded

 Equity is King!

-Consider this: in ancient Babylon, if a builder constructed a home that collapsed, resulting in someone's death, the builder could be put to death.
+In ancient Babylon, if a builder constructed a home that collapsed, resulting in someone's death, the builder could be put to death!

-This concept, known as strict liability, ensured accountability from builders to do things correctly.
+This principle, known as strict liability, ensured that home builders were fully accountable for performing their work correctly.

-If a borrower has substantial property equity, for instance 40% or more, weaknesses in other required categories can be overlooked.
+If a borrower has substantial property equity, for instance 40% or more, weaknesses in other categories can even be overlooked.

-Have at least 25–30% equity in the property you are using as collateral; less than this, and your funding chances diminish.
+Have at least 25–30% equity in the property you are using as collateral; less than this, and your funding chances will be diminished.

 Location, Location, Location